CSE370 PAL Tutorial - Using Active-HDL to Compile to PALs

 * If you have forgotten how to use the

-“More…” button refer back to Tutorial #1 for directions.
+“More…” button refer back to a previous tutorial.

 Using a PAL in a Design

 <![if !supportLists]>4. <![endif]>IMPORTANT Before creating a new design,

 choose Preferences from the Tools menu.

 Environment, choose the Default HDL Language to be Verilog.

 <![if !supportLists]>6. <![endif]>Now